Owen Davis | 2 Mar '20

 Because many of us don't have the requisite protein, nutrient and iron stores to allow the body to make sufficient repairs (as it attempts to do in the autophagy process), so by fasting, we end up cannibalising our own muscle.
 This is the process of connective tissue breakdown, which is one of the six subclinical defects that underpins all disease.
 When our body doesn't have the tools to make the required repairs, we are left at a heightened risk of exposure to toxins.
 Best analogy to describe this, is when a tiger is let out of its cage without a tiger tamer.
 Somebody or thing is going to be mauled alive.

 A person suffering from a chronic disease usually also suffers from multiple nutritional deficiencies.
-Too much of too little; known as 'overconsumption undernutrition'.
+Too much of too little; known as 'overconsumption undernutrition', many know as malnutrition.

 People with chronic disease, frequently also suffer from nutritional deficiencies including essential fatty acids, essential amino acids,